Skip to content

 • You are over 18 years old.
 Please note: Children aged 7 can also open their own basic account.
 However, they need the consent of their parents or guardians to do so.

-• You have a valid identification document, for instance, a valid passport, residence permit, temporary stay permit ("Aufenthaltsgestattung"), or "Duldung".
-For opening an account, it is essential to prove your identity.
+• You have a valid identification document, such as a passport, residence permit, temporary stay permit ("Aufenthaltsgestattung"), or "Duldung."
+Proving your identity is essential for opening an account.
 A so-called "Fiktionsbescheinigung" is usually not sufficient.

 • You can provide the bank with an address in Germany where the bank can send you letters.
 This does not have to be your home address – if you do not have a permanent residence in Germany, you can give the address of a friend or a counselling centre.
 What matters is that you should be able to receive the letters from the bank at the address.